OpenSSL Troubleshooting: Fixing the unable to get local issuer certificate

 Solution Examples

-Below are examples on how to specify OpenSSL’s CA trust store in different tools and language environments.
+Here’s how to specify the OpenSSL CA trust store across different languages and tools.

 openssl s_client -quiet -connect gmail.com:443

-You may see an error output like the following, which contains verify error:num=20:unable to get local issuer certificate
+You might see output similar to this, including the verify error:num=20:unable to get local issuer certificate

 depth=2 C=US, O=Google Trust Services LLC, CN=GTS Root R1